Castle Bailey Quad

 The Castle Bailey Quad Development is targeting the environmental standard ‘Passivhaus Institute Low Energy Building’.
 Passivhaus buildings are characterised by especially high levels of indoor comfort with minimum energy consumption.
 This is achieved by significantly improving the building fabric in terms of thermal insulation and airtightness, thereby minimising energy loss to a level that minimum space heating is required.

 The historical context has been a significant design challenge and extensive consultation was undertaken with Oxford City Council and Historic England.
 While contemporary in approach the design makes references to the existing context in its form, massing, proportions and material tones.
-This close dialogue has been an integral part of the design, which received planning permission in January 2021.
+This close dialogue has been an integral part of the scheme.